APL280 Urban Sociology

 Fainstein S. (2014) The just city, International Journal of UrbanSciences, 18:1, 1-18, DOI: 10.1080/12265934.2013.834643

 Minimum requirements for entrance to higher education in Norway (general admission)

 Attendance is obligatory (min.
-80% of attendance of lectures); seminars and group discussion within the class; fieldwork; assignaments.
+80% of attendance of lectures); seminars and group discussion within the class; project-work; assignaments.